Pink Eye (Conjunctivitis) In Children: 13 Symptoms & Treatment

 • Viral conjunctivitis: Most cases of viral conjunctivitis are mild, and the infection subsides on its own within seven to 14 days.
 In some cases, it may take up to three weeks to subside.
 Viral conjunctivitis cannot be treated with antibiotics.
 The doctor may prescribe antivirals to treat infection caused by herpes simplex virus or varicella-zoster virus.

 • Allergic conjunctivitis: Symptoms usually improve as soon as the allergen is removed from contact.
-In some cases, allergy medications and topical eye drops, including topical antihistamine and vasoconstrictors, can provide relief.
+In some cases, allergy medications and topical eye drops, including topical antihistamines and vasoconstrictors, can provide relief.
 The doctor may also recommend prescription eye drops or a combination of drugs to reduce the symptoms.

 Image: Shutterstock